kubernetes/website/content/pt-br/docs/tasks/tools/included/optional-kubectl-configs-bash-mac.md

 ---
 title: "Auto-completar no bash macOS"
-description: "Configurações opcionais do auto-completar do basch no macOS."
+description: "Configurações opcionais do auto-completar do bash no macOS."
 headless: true
 _build:
   list: never